 The Rights of Motorcycle Riders involved in Motorcycle Accidents

 Given the general bias against motorcyclists, no matter whether a motorcyclist is a plaintiff or defendant in an injury case arising out of an accident, there are frequently issues as to the motorcyclist's potential negligence and his or her role in causing the injuries.
 This is why cases involving motorcycles are often more difficult and complicated than cases involving automobiles.Motorcyclist's Right

 Motorcycles are lawful vehicles and their rights on the highways and roadways are the same as automobiles.
 As a general rule, owners and operators of motorcycles have the right to use the public highways on an equal footing with the owners and operators of other vehicles.
-Thus, a motorcyclist has neither a greater nor lesser right than any other motorist, and the same general principles governing their rights on roadways applies.Biased Perception
+A motorcyclist has neither a greater nor lesser right than any other motorist and the same general principles governing their rights on roadways applies.Biased Perception

-Many injury cases arise from motorcycle accidents, and more often than not the motorcyclist appears as the plaintiff, despite a bias that motorcyclists cause more accidents than they are a victim of.
-This is probably due to the fact that most motorcycle accident cases involve a collision with another motor vehicle that is considerably larger and heavier than a motorcycle, such as an automobile or truck.
+Many injury claims arise from motorcycle accidents.
+And more often than not, the motorcyclist appears to the plaintiff, despite a bias where motorcyclists cause more accidents than they are a victim of.
+This is probably due to the fact where most motorcycle accident cases involve a collision with another motor vehicle which is considerably larger and heavier than a motorcycle, such as an automobile or truck.

 The Law Offices of Edward A. Smith are experienced motorcycle accident attorneys expert in motorcycle rules and regulations.

 The rights of motorcycle riders may differ from other automobile drivers.
 So, one should look for a lawyer experienced in motorcycle accident cases.
 Check out this video by Edward Smith to know what one should look for in a motorcycle accident lawyer: